The Cost of a Free Lunch: Evidence from U.S. Derivatives Markets: Time-Series Fit by Maturity Bin

 \section{Time-Series Fit by Maturity Bin}

-This appendix reports the time-series fit of the regression specification presented in Section~\ref{sec:is} across individual maturity bins.
-The main text shows only the representative 10--14 month bin; the full maturity spectrum is provided here to give a more complete picture of the maturity-dependent fit of the carry gap.
+This appendix complements the maturity-bin results summarized in Section~\ref{sec:is}.
+The main text reports the cross-bin pattern of fit, while this appendix provides the underlying time-series fit across the full maturity spectrum.
 In each figure, the solid line is the actual daily carry gap and the gray line is the regression fitted value.